Search Health Tests

 Reverse T3 (rT3) is virtually inactive having only 1% the activity of T3 and blocks the action of T3 acting as a metabolic break.
 Normal metabolism of T4 requires the appropriate balance of T3 to rT3.
 If the proportion of rT3 dominates then it will antagonise T3 thus producing hypothyroid symptoms despite sufficient circulating levels of T4 and T3.

 This blood test helps identify nutritional deficiencies or absorption issues that may contribute to anaemia, fatigue or cognitive changes.
-Active B12 provides a more sensitive assessment of metabolic B12 availability and helps detect early deficiency that may not appear on standard total B12 testing.
+Active B12 provides a more sensitive assessment of metabolic B12 availability and helps measure deficiency that may not appear on standard total B12 testing.

 Test instructions